Private Equity Exit Strategy: Creating Value from Portfolio Companies

 Partial Exit

-Retaining a majority interest or control rights in a publicly traded firm after a partial exit may expose the Private Equity investor to be classed as a promoter or “co-promoter.”
-Partially exiting from a private firm carries the risk of the Private Equity investor losing control and piggybacking on the founders’ or private equity’s exit strategy from portfolio companies.
+Retaining a majority interest or control rights in a publicly traded firm after a partial exit may expose the Private Equity investor to be classified as a promoter or “co-promoter.”
+Partially exiting from a private firm carries risks.
+Like risk of the Private Equity investor losing control and piggybacking on the founders’ or private equity’s exit strategy.

 Use of Insurance Product

-Most Private Equity investments are made through funds with a short life expectancy and internal constraints on taking general indemnity obligations, including uncapped indemnities.
+Most Private Equity investments are made through funds with a short life expectancy and internal constraints on taking general indemnity obligations.
 As a result, using an insurance product to supplement, and in some circumstances completely replace, the indemnification structure that sellers may provide in such transactions is becoming increasingly prevalent.

 Severance Payouts or Compensation Arrangements